 The first step is to select the type of files that you want to use for input.
 The option you choose changes the conversion options on the form.

-You can check or uncheck file types from the Advanced Filter... list so that only files that match particular file extensions are included for conversion.
+- Advanced Filter: This button opens the advanced filter.
+You can check or uncheck file types from the list so that only files that match specific file extensions are included for conversion.
 For example, if you uncheck all types except ".bmp - Bitmap Image File," then only *.bmp files are converted.
+You can also check the option "Match files by file signature in addition to file extension," which recognizes files by binary signature rather than by file extension only.
+This can increase the accuracy when locating matching files, but it causes the batch conversion to take longer because of the additional processing required to identify all files by their file signature.

 2. Select your conversion options